MarvDann/solid-code/README.md

-# Solid Code VSCode Extension starter using Solid JS in webviews
+# A VSCode Extension starter using Solid JS in webviews

 ## Features in this project